benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 To use v.net.models in GRASS GIS:
 1. Browse the GRASS App folder using Finder (or "cd" into the "GRASS.Application" folder using the command line) and locate the subfolder "scripts".
-2. Copy the file "v.net.models" into the "scripts" subdirectory of your GRASS Application bundle (use "sudo" if required).
+2. Copy the file "v.net.models" into the "Contents/Resources/scripts" subdirectory of your GRASS Application bundle (use "sudo" if required).
 3. Set the executable bit ("+x") for "v.net.models" so that it can be run (use "chmod").
 4. Alternatively, copy "v.net.models" to wherever you like and call it from within a running GRASS CLI session ("sh <pat_to_file>/v.net.models").